 The practical use of graph transformation is supported by several tools.
 The algebraic approach to graph transformation is especially supported by the graph transformation environment AGG (see [1]).
-A tool for net transformations using the graph transformation engine AGG has been developed recently [29] as an Eclipse plug-in to support a special class of reconfigurable P/T-systems.
+A tool for net transformations using the graph transformation engine AGG has been developed recently [29] as a plug-in Eclipse to support a special class of reconfigurable P/T- systems.